Our Services

 Helpful Resources

-Shortness of breath with chest tightness has many possible causes, including asthma or lung infections, heart problems such as heart failure or heart attack, anemia, and anxiety.
-Treat it as an emergency if symptoms are new or rapidly worsening, occur at rest or with exertion, or come with chest pain or pressure, fainting, blue lips or fingertips, severe wheezing, swelling of the face or throat, coughing blood, or sudden onset after surgery or long travel.
+Shortness of breath with chest tightness can stem from several causes, including asthma, lung infections, heart conditions (such as heart failure or heart attack), anemia, or anxiety.
+Seek emergency care immediately if symptoms are new, rapidly worsening, occur at rest, or are accompanied by chest pain or pressure, fainting, blue lips or fingertips, severe wheezing, facial or throat swelling, coughing up blood, or sudden onset after surgery or long travel.

 While shortness of breath is common and often treatable, it can also signal a serious medical issue.
 Understanding the possible causes — and knowing when to act — is key.